victorgarcesg/go-chat-bot/README.md

 ```
 4. Open Powershell or Bash and run the next command to start the RabbitMQ Docker image as a container.
 ```
+docker run --name=mysql1 -p 33060:3306/tcp -d mysql/mysql-server
+docker logs mysql1 2>&1 | grep GENERATED # This return a password that we will need later.
+# If you are a Windows user run this command instead. --> docker logs mysql1 2>&1 | findstr GENERATED
+docker exec -it mysql1 /bin/bash
 docker start mysql1
 ```